Supercolony-net/openbrush-contracts/examples/ownable/README.md

 ```

 3. Declare storage struct and declare the fields related to `PSP1155Storage` and `OwnableStorage`
    traits.
-Then you need to derive `PSP1155Storage` and `OwnableStorage` traits and mark according fields
+Then you need to derive `PSP1155Storage` and `OwnableStorage` traits and mark corresponsing fields
    with `#[PSP1155StorageField]` and `#[OwnableStorageField]` attributes.
 Deriving these traits allow you to reuse the
    default implementation of `IPSP1155` and `Ownable`.